arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do I Find DUI Checkpoints in Arkansas?

 To find a DUI checkpoint, it is necessary to ascertain the legality.
-DUI checkpoints in Arkansas are legal but they can be illegal if the officers in charge do not abide by the procedure.
-For instance, a DUI checkpoint can be illegal if;
+DUI checkpoints in Arkansas are legal, but they may be considered illegal if the officers in charge do not abide by the procedure.
+For instance, a DUI checkpoint can be illegal if:

 • The decision to institute a roadblock was made by field officers